June 1, 2020

 But who’s going to pay the remaining $215 for the two nights sister C’s bedroom is empty?
 And will sister A agree to pay fully half the cost of the beach house just because her family is the largest?
 This is harder than it looks.

 Another method for splitting vacation expenses is to treat it like an all-inclusive resort: There’s a set rate per adult, with kids half-price and babies free.
 So, with 5 adults and 3 kids sharing a $3,000 beach house… whoa, now we’re getting into algebra.
 If 5x + 3(.5x) = 3,000, each adult must pay $461.50 for the week, plus about $231 for each kid.
 Fair, right?

 Well, now the family of five is paying even more than half of the house costs: a total of $1615.
 And that presents its own problem.
 Is it fair for the largest family to essentially subsidize the cost of a vacation for everyone else?
 The single sister gets all the benefits of a big, beautiful beach house for a super-low weekly rate, after all.

 Confused?
 Use Splitwise’s vacation expenses calculator.
-If we calculate rates based only on the adults in our hypothetical group, then Sister A’s family pays $1355; Sister B pays $677; Sister C pays $968.
+If we calculate rates based only on the adults in our hypothetical group, then Sister A’s family pays $1355; Sister B pays $677; and Sister C (whose family is staying for 5 nights) pays $968.
 That seems pretty fair to us.